 Step 3.
 Write a Winning Resume Introduction

 You want to make a favorable impression from the very start.
-A powerful resume introduction should be included in your PowerPoint resume slideshow to help you win the hearts of potential employers.
+Include a powerful resume introduction in your PowerPoint resume slideshow to win the hearts of potential employers.
 Plus, it’s a great way to showcase your personality and who you are as a person.

 - Qualifications Summary.
 Your main focus is on your qualifications.
 You can make a bullet point of your most outstanding career accomplishments.

 - Career Objective.
 This briefly provides an overview of your professional skills and experience.
 It’s usually a statement written in two or three sentences.